HIV and Pregnancy

 How do HIV medicines prevent perinatal transmission of HIV?

 Antiretroviral therapy (ART) is the use of HIV medicines to treat HIV.
 When taken as prescribed, ART prevents HIV from multiplying and reduces viral load to undetectable levels.
-An undetectable viral load is when the level of HIV in the blood is too low to be detected by a viral load test.
+An undetectable viral load means the level of HIV in the blood is too low to be detected by a viral load test.

 Should HIV medicines be started during pregnancy?